Super Crazy: World Television Champion and various feuds (2000–2001)

 Super Crazy was booked to win a tournament in March for the World Television Championship after the title had been vacated by Rob Van Dam due to an injury.
 He defeated CW Anderson in the quarter-final round on March 4, Little Guido in the semi-final round and Rhino in the final round at the Living Dangerously pay-per-view, despite interference from The Network.
 Crazy made his first televised title defense against Rhino on the March 31 episode of ECW on TNN.
 He dropped the title to Yoshihiro Tajiri in a three-way dance, also involving Little Guido on the April 14 episode of ECW on TNN.
 After the title loss, Crazy faced Guido and Kid Kash in a three-way dance at CyberSlam, which Guido won.

 Super Crazy went on a hiatus for the next few months until pre-taped vignettes began airing on television in October, which hyped his return at the November to Remember pay-per-view.
 He was initially booked to face CW Anderson at the event but he was replaced by Kid Kash.
 Later in the night, he participated in a match for the World Tag Team Championship between The Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) and Full Blooded Italians (Little Guido and Tony Mamaluke).
 Crazy substituted for Whipwreck after the latter got injured.
 FBI retained the titles.
 Crazy teamed with Unholy Alliance against Hot Commodity (E. Z. Money, Julio Dinero and Chris Hamrick) in a six-man tag team match on the November 19 episode of Hardcore TV.
 Crazy's team lost and the Unholy Alliance turned on him when Whipwreck helped Tajiri in defeating Crazy in a match.
 Crazy brought Kid Kash as his mystery partner against Unholy Alliance in a tag team match at Massacre on 34th Street on December 3, which Crazy's team lost.
 Crazy and Kash were pitted against Unholy Alliance and Full Blooded Italians in a three-way dance at ECW's final pay-per-view Guilty as Charged on January 7, 2001.
 Unholy Alliance won the match.
 Crazy performed at ECW's final show on January 13, where he lost to Tajiri.
-ECW folded down as it was bought by WWF due to bankruptcy.
+ECW folded down as it was bought by WWF due to the bankruptcy.